csula/cs3220-spring-2018/notes/labs/lab4.md

 * User should be able to create event passing event name, description and trigger value
 * User should be able to see a list of events
 * User should be able to modify a single event
+* User should be able to delete a single event

 ### Technical

 * Application needs to be deployed to CS3 server and working
-* Application should store the event information in the application scope
+* Application should store the event information in the _application scope_
 * Application should display HTML with proper CSS (similar to what you have accomplished in exercise-2)
-* `./gradlew check` should pass
+* `./gradlew check` should pass all unit tests